Developing Online Learning Experiments Using Doenet (2023)

 - Matt Thomas — Cornell University

-In this four-day workshop, participants will learn how to create and implement online learning experiments using the Distributed Open Education Network (Doenet, doenet.org).
+In this five-day workshop, participants will learn how to create and implement online learning experiments using the Distributed Open Education Network (Doenet, doenet.org).
 Doenet is designed to help faculty critically evaluate how different content choices influence student learning in their classrooms.
 Doenet enables instructors to quickly test hypotheses regarding the relative effectiveness of alternative approaches by providing tools to assign different variations of an activity and analyze the resulting data.

 Following brief introductions and demos of features of the Doenet platform, participants will work in small groups to develop learning experiments that can be used in the college classroom, assisted by the developers of Doenet.
 The expectation is that participants will leave the workshop with a learning experiment that they can use in their classroom the following year.